pimcore/pimcore/doc/Development_Documentation/07_Workflow_Management/01_Configuration_Details/README.md

                                 # Type of mail source.
                                 mailType:             template # One of "template"; "pimcore_document"

                                 # Path to mail source - either Symfony path to template or fullpath to Pimcore document.
-Optional use $$lang$$ as placeholder for language.
+Optional use %_locale% as placeholder for language.
                                 mailPath:             '@PimcoreCore/Workflow/NotificationEmail/notificationEmail.html.twig'

                         # Change published state of element while transition (only available for documents and data objects).